MrADart/API-and-Doc/Wiim_API/Wiim API Overview.md

 ## Base URL

-Replace `{your-wiim-device-ip}` with the actual IP address of your Wiim device.
+Replace `{your-wiim-device-ip}` with the actual IP address of your WiiM device.

 https://{your-wiim-device-ip}/